-You will connect field devices found on the trainer to the controller.
+You will connect field devices in the enclosures and VAV boxes to the controller.
 Table 1 below lists the different I/O types to be tested.
 Select appropriate pins on the BAS controller for each point listed.
-Identify the type of I/O appropriate for the field devices on the trainer.
-Select a device for connection to each point in the table.
+Available devices should have been discussed be your instructor.
+Select an appropriate device for connection to each point in the table.
 In and out in the table is defined relative to the BAS controller.
+Fill out the Connection Point and Field Device columns in Table 1 below.

 Set the IP address for your computer so that you can connect to the BAS controller.
 The default address of the controller is 192.168.92.68.
-Try to open the web page of the controller using this address.
-If it doesn't work, use Angry IP to find the controller's address, and open the webpage.
-Configure the UI terminals via the webpage.
+Open the Command Prompt.
+Use ipconfig/all to verify the change of the computer's address.
+Use ping to verify the controller's address.
+If it doesn't work, use Angry IP scanner (app is available on the computer) to find the controller's address, and use that address to ping the controller.
+Ask your instructor if you cannot find the controller's address.
+Include a screenshot of the command window with the computer IP address and the controller address highlighted in your lab report.